cyansmiles/php-image-folder-to-xml/README.md

 - image-xml.php?folder_url=/images/gallery/folder-name/&folder_path=../images/gallery/folder-name/
 - $folder_url = $_GET['$folder_url'];
 - $folder_path = $_GET['$folder_path'];
+- Remember $folder_url  is the absolute path to the image folder and $folder_path is relative to the PHP file.

 ###FYI - In my case, I put the PHP file in the "plusgallery" folder and I am just pass the locations of the image folders for each gallery.
     <div id="plusgallery" data-type="local" data-image-path="/images/gallery/folder-name/"></div>